 I wonder how many sunset photos we took over the week – this place is just stunning.
 The postcards don’t lie!

-Santorini was a nice break from the partying in Mykonos and we had 3 different sets of visitors for the week in Santorini; Emily’s brother & wife, Jacob’s dad and partner, and one of Emily’s oldest childhood friends.
+Santorini was a nice break from the partying in Mykonos and we had 3 different sets of visitors for the week in Santorini; my brother & wife, Jacob’s dad and partner, and one of my oldest childhood friends.

 Accommodation in Santorini

 Accommodation in Santorini is quite expensive all year round, especially on the west side where you can view the amazing sunsets every night.
 As for us, we rented an apartment with Emily’s brother & wife, at the Rhapsody Apartments complex through Airbnb.
 The apartment faced the east side and had a beautiful view of the ocean below.